debops/debops/docs/ansible/roles/debops.rstudio_server/getting-started.rst

 using :command:`dpkg`.
 The package integrity is checked via SHA256 checksum.
 The package can also be provided via a local APT repository if desired.

-At present, the RStudio Server package prepared by upstream is compiled against the OpenSSL 1.0.0 library provided by the ``libssl1.0.0`` package.
-This package is included in Debian Jessie release, but it has been removed in Debian Stretch; existing ``libssl1.0.2`` version doesn't seem to be correctly recognized by RStudio Server.
-This means that the service can be correctly installed on Debian Jessie, but not on Debian Stretch.

-To overcome that limitation, on Debian Stretch systems the role downloads the ``libssl1.0.0`` package from Debian Jessie directly from the Debian Archives and installs it using :command:`dpkg`.
-This allows for the RStudio Server to run correctly, however the role's author doesn't guarantee that resulting system is secure and without issues.

-This arrangement is hopefully temporary, until RStudio releases a new version of the package compiled against newer version of OpenSSL.
-As an alternative, the users can compile their own version of RStudio Server ``.deb`` package against Debian Stretch and provide it via local APT repositories, in that case installation of ``libssl1.0.0`` package can be disabled via a boolean variable.

 Example inventory
 -----------------